Notion Foundations: Page Layouts

 One thing to be conscious of is using Notion on a smartphone.
 If you have several columns, the Notion app will automatically stack columns on top of each other (similar to a website).

-I tend to only use certain pages on my phone – for example, a note-taking page where I just brain-dump ideas.
+I only use certain pages on my phone – for example, a notes page where I just brain-dump ideas.
 Using my personal dashboard will be almost impossible!

 Can You Make Columns Within Columns In Notion?

-The short answer is yes you can create nested columns.
-I find it easier to drag and drop nested columns as it’s a bit cumbersome to try to add the column blocks through the menu.
+The short answer is yes, you can create nested columns.
+I find dragging and dropping nested columns easier, as adding the column blocks through the menu is cumbersome.

 Nested columns